 As the impeller cell passes the discharge port, the compression is at its highest because the impeller cell is at its lowest volume.
 The gases, along with some of the liquid sealant, are exhausted through the discharge port to atmospheric pressure.
 Although the diagrams show a very smooth ring of liquid, in actuality, the liquid sealant is highly turbulent.
 This results in some of the liquid sealant being discharged with the gases.

 Single-Stage vs Two-Stage Liquid Ring Pumps

 The above describes the cycle of a single-stage pump.
 In one revolution, we have suction (pulling a vacuum), and compression (back to atmosphere).
-Some manufacturers’ single stage pumps can operate to just 26″HgV, while others can operate to 28″HgV and others to 29″HgV.
-A two-stage pump is just two of these operating in series, so the discharge of the 1st stage goes into the suction port of the 2nd stage.
+Some manufacturers’ single-stage pumps can operate to just 26″HgV, while others can operate to 28″HgV.
+Some can even pull down to 29″HgV.
+A two-stage pump is designed as if there are two single-stage pumps operating in series.
+The discharge of the first stage goes into the suction port of the second stage.
 Two-stage pumps have better efficiency at higher vacuum levels (higher than 23″HgV) than a single stage pump and are designed to operate at vacuum levels higher than 20″HgV.